asilvino/alvarojoao.github.io/_posts/2018-01-27-four-things-you-will-learn-to-use-with-perl.markdown

 ## 4. [Map,](http://perldoc.perl.org/functions/map.html) [Sort,](http://perldoc.perl.org/functions/sort.html) [Grep,](http://perldoc.perl.org/functions/grep.html) and arrays and hashes:

-One of best ways to improve your script is understanding the best way to use hashes; With perl this is extremelly intuitive.
+One of best ways to improve your script is understanding the best way to use hashes; With perl this is extremely intuitive.

 ##### HOW USE MAP?